1988 CART PPG Indy Car World Series: Season recap

 At Mid-Ohio, Rahal crashed out, and his title hopes began to fade.
 Sullivan and Unser were separated by 1 point with four races to go.
 All three drivers finished strong at Road America, and the championship battle pushed on.
 The turning point of the season came at Nazareth.
 Al Unser Jr. blew his engine, Rahal was not a factor, but Sullivan dominated.
 Sullivan started from the pole, and led the final 74 laps to score a crucial victory.
 With only two races left, Sullivan had a commanding 25-point lead.
 At the second-to-last race of the season at Laguna Seca, Sullivan pulled out a hat trick by winning the pole, leading the most laps, and winning the race.
 With still one race left, Sullivan clinched the 1988 CART title, holding an insurmountable 35-point lead.
 It was Sullivan's first and only championship title and Penske's first since 1985.

 With the championship decided for Sullivan, the season finale at Miami became a race to see who would finish second in points.
 Rahal held an 8-point lead over Al Unser Jr., with Mario Andretti and Rick Mears also lurking in 4th and 5th, respectively.
 Unser Jr. dominated the race, leading 82 (of 112) laps and winning for the second time at the Tamiami Park circuit.
 Rahal blew an engine, Mario Andretti dropped out, and Mears finished second.
 The results saw a shake up in the standings, with Unser Jr. finishing second in points, Rahal third, and Mears slipping ahead of Andretti by 3 points for 4th and 5th.

-Other stories from 1988 included A. J. Foyt returning to a full-time schedule (from 1980-1987, he only ran a partial schedule), and the Porsche Indy car team expanding to full-time with driver Teo Fabi.
+Other stories from 1988 included A. J. Foyt returning to a full-time schedule (from 1980 to 1987, he only ran a partial schedule), and the Porsche Indy car team expanding to full-time with driver Teo Fabi.
 Rookie John Andretti suffered a devastating crash at the Pocono 500, but would recover before the end of the season.
 Jim Crawford, who suffered serious leg injuries in a crash in 1987, returned to the cockpit with a notable run at Indianapolis where he led 8 laps and finished 6th, the best result to-date for the Buick V-6 engine.